b0L4z/LPIC-1/Topic 101: System Architecture.md

 Properly terminate processes
 #### Terms and Utilities:

-* /etc/inittab -- after init program loads inittab is read and appropriate runlevel scripts are run
+* /etc/inittab -- after init program loads inittab is read and appropriate runlevel scripts are run.
+Used in Sysvinit
 * shutdown
 * init
 * /etc/init.d/